alsrlw/ansible-playbook-libsimple/README.md

 At this point, you can make whatever changes you may need to the source/configuration files.
 To test again, simply re-issue the `vagrant up` command.

+<a name="ansible-aws"></a>
 ## Deploy Using Ansible to Amazon Web Services
-Ansible will connect to AWS and create the necessary AWS objects, then connect to your target EC2 server and put all of the Library Simplified components in place.
+Ansible will connect to your AWS account and create the necessary AWS objects, then connect to your target EC2 server and put all of the Library Simplified components in place.

 ### Requirements
 You will need: